nbeaver/why-linux-is-better/readme.rst

 .. _reboots: http://www.howtogeek.com/howto/31204/why-do-application-installs-make-you-reboot-and-close-other-apps/

-In 2000, when Hotmail switched from FreeBSD to Windows server, a white paper noted this problem, which persists 15 years later:
+In 2000, when Hotmail switched from FreeBSD to Windows server, a white paper noted this problem:

     Windows operations still involves too many reboots.
 Sometimes they are unnecessary, but operators reboot a system rather than take the time to